sinadino-zennify/msb-fsc/docs/04-implementation/session-notes/2025-10-24-wizard-patterns-notes.md

 ---

 ##  Best‑practice guardrails
-- Apex: enforce CRUD/FLS; keep validators stateless; bulkify if validating many; use Named Credentials + MuleSoft; manage endpoints/timeouts in CMDT; tests ≥85%, mock validators; include negative tests (class‑not‑found / wrong‑type).
+- Apex: enforce CRUD/FLS; keep validators stateless; bulkify if validating many; tests ≥85%
+- LWC: ensure fields being displayed on UI have their correspondent fieldApiName in the backend. see `force-app/main/default/objects` for fieldApiName
 - LWC: use `@wire` for cacheable reads, imperative for mutations; keep steps small and pure; emit normalized `payloadchange`; accessibility with progress indicator and error summaries; hygiene via ESLint/Prettier + CI.

 ---